Forum on Information & Democracy

 This initiative is a structural response to the global information chaos that is threatening democracy, universal freedoms and the pursuit of the Sustainable Development Goals (SDGs).

-- The endorsement of the International Partnership on Information and Democracy by 43 countries which defines the principles of the global communication and information space and calls structuring platforms to implement them.
+- The endorsement of the International Partnership on Information and Democracy by 50 countries which defines the principles of the global communication and information space and calls structuring platforms to implement them.

 - The creation of the Forum on Information and Democracy by 11 organisations from civil society to expand these principles and issue concrete recommendations for regulation and self-regulation.

-Partnership on Information & Democracy
+Partnership for Information & Democracy

 This Partnership was based on the International Declaration on Information & Democracy, published by an international Commission composed of Nobel laureates, journalists, activists and scholars.